WeatherXM/weather-bets/london-experiment/README.md

 ## Overview

-This is a PoC for the first weather oracle service leveraging data from the [**WeatherXM Data Index**](https://index.weatherxm.com/).
+This is a PoC for the first weather resolver service leveraging data from the [**WeatherXM Data Index**](https://index.weatherxm.com/).
 The experiment involves calculating the average temperature for a major city (in this case, London) over a 30-day period.
 This result can potentially be used to resolve a weather bet, where users can predict whether the actual average temperature falls within a certain range or not.
 This experiment serves as a prototype.

 ---